albacoretuna/how-to-annoy-a-web-developer/README.md

 * ...and then when you want it changed, say you don't think it should cost extra.
 * See the <a name="designer">Designer</a> section above, and be sure to hit all of those points as well.
 * Dispute the invoice.
 * Call everything a bug.
-Even the feature or improvement you asked for two days ago!.
+Even the feature or improvement you asked for two days ago!
 * Report bugs couple of months after noticing it, but expect a fix right away after reporting it.
 * Don't focus on describing a problem but instead try to offer a solution or even prescribe an implementation.
 * Ask for implementing features that make the website slower, and harm user experience.
 Likes lots of pop ups and carousels.